DiverseStardewValley/Scripts/README.md

 </details>

-Similarly to the main `dsv-scripts` command, all of the additional listed commands can be used from any directory.
-To see more information about any given command, use its `-h` option (for example, `minify-json -h`).
+Just like the primary `dsv-scripts` command, all of the additional listed commands can be used from any directory.
+To see more information about a given command or script, use its `-h` option (for example, `minify-json -h`).

 ## License